Keeper-Security/Commander/keepercommander/plugins/awskey/README.md

 ### Optional custom fields

 Optional setting to prevent password rotation.
-AWS plugin does not use passwords
+AWS plugin does not use passwords.

 ```
 Name: cmdr:rules
 Value: 0,0,0,0
 ```

+After rotation is completed, the Access Key ID and Secret Key are stored in Keeper custom fields 'cmdr:aws_key_id'  and 'cmdr:aws_key_secret'.

 ### Auto-command execution

-You can now automate password resets using this plugin
+You can also automate password resets using this plugin

 Example: